MatthieuRu/energy-cross-border-flows/README.md

 - ```./stop.sh``` *Stopes the docker images including the postgre server*

 ### Conda Environment
-If need to you can also use a conda environment.
-It's taking in account all the requirement from all the packages.
+If needed you can also use a conda environment.
+It's taking in account all the requirements from all the packages.
 - ```conda env create``` *Create the conda environment based on the environment.yml.*
 - ```conda activate energy-cross-border-flows``` *Activate the conda environment.*